 - What this baseline actually means for you

-- Two quick wins worth acting on
+- What are two quick wins worth acting on?

 - TL;DR